Rev. Tracy Howe

 Founder of Restoration Village Arts and Endowed Artist Fellow

-Tracy grew up in the South Platte River Watershed, in and around Boulder, CO, learning the mountains, canyons and desert plains of the Southwest United States.
-Touring full time from 2000-2009, she played music at colleges, small music venues and festivals, churches, house concerts and prisons throughout the U.S. and Latin America.
+Tracy is a songwriter, producer, director, emerging filmmaker, activist and minister and toured full time from 2000-2009 playing music at colleges, small music venues and festivals, churches, house concerts and prisons throughout the U.S. and Latin America.
 Her songs have been used by faith communities and in movement work globally.
-She has served as the director of art and liturgy for many ecumenical and global events working with the Latin American Theological Fellowship, Micah Global, Sojourners, Ecumenical Advocacy Days, Bread For the World and more.
-Her collaborative work in this season culminated with the release of Hold On To Love, a world-gospel fusion project.
+After finishing an M.Div. at Harvard in 2012, they began producing for other artists and organizations, releasing Songs For 1,000 Days for Bread For the World and the Oscar Romero Cantata for Luis Alfredo Diaz.
+Tracy has served as the director of art and liturgy for many ecumenical and global events, working with the Latin American Theological Fellowship, Micah Global, Sojourners, Ecumenical Advocacy Days, Bread For the World and the United Church of Christ.

 Follow Tracy’s work and music on her social media @TracyHoweMusic.